Indonesia arrests deputy immigration minister on graft charges

 Sign up now: Get insights on Asia's fast-moving developments

-JAKARTA - Indonesia’s anti-graft agency has arrested the country’s deputy minister for immigration affairs, a spokesman said on June 4, making him the second high-profile government official in two days to face corruption charges.
+JAKARTA, June 4 - Indonesia's anti-graft agency has arrested the country's deputy minister for immigration affairs, a spokesman said on Thursday, making him the second high-profile government official in two days to face corruption charges.

 The two alleged corruption cases are unconnected.